• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-If budget is no concern, the Stella is the finest spinning reel you can buy.
-Silky smooth from the first crank, impossibly light for its power, and built to last decades.
-The drag startup is virtually zero — critical when a yellowtail hits your iron and you need instant, smooth pressure.
-Overkill for most anglers, but if you fish 50+ days a year, you’ll appreciate the difference.
+If budget isn’t an issue, the Stella is the finest spinning reel you can buy.
+Glass-smooth from the first crank, startlingly light for its power, and built to run for a decade or more.
+The drag startup is effectively zero, which matters when a yellowtail hits your iron and you need instant smooth pressure without a shock spike.
+Overkill for most anglers.
+If you fish 50+ days a year, you’ll feel the difference on day one.

 Best Conventional Reels — 20lb Class

-Conventional reels in the 20lb class are the go-to for bait fishing on party boats — dropping live bait down, fishing dropper loops for rockfish, or working a slider rig for yellowtail and white seabass.
+Conventional reels in the 20lb class are the go-to for bait fishing on the rail.
+Dropping live bait, working a dropper loop for rockfish, or fishing a slider rig for yellowtail and white seabass is all conventional territory.

 Best Overall: Shimano Torium 16